zionfx242/SecureCam/README.md

 ## License

-SecureCam is released under the MIT License.
+SecureCam is released under the Apache-2.0 license.
 See the LICENSE file for more details.